HiredMagician/SpiderBone/README.md

 	exp()
 ```
 ***
-you may ask:what happen?where is code?or even what a hell?
+you may ask: what happen? where is code? or even what a hell?
 <br></br>
 give me a breath,let me explain^_^
 ***